Johnsontown Tobacco Barn No. 2

 The Johnsontown Tobacco Barn No. 2 is a historic tobacco barn in Charles County, Maryland, near La Plata.
-The barn was built c.
-1820, and provides evidence of early use of fire in the tobacco curing process.
-The framing of the barn is hand-hewn timbers secured by wooden pegs, with pit-sawn secondary framing members.
-The exterior is sheathed in vertical board siding, although there is evidence that it was originally sheathed in horizontal siding.
+Built around 1820, the barn offers evidence of early use of fire in the tobacco curing process.
+Its framing consists of hand-hewn timber secure with wooden pegs and pit-sawn secondary framing members.
+The exterior is sheathed in vertical board siding, though evidence suggests it was originally covered with horizontal siding.

 The barn was listed on the National Register of Historic Places in 2011.